kaggar11/cnn_verilog/README.md

 Currently, this code doesn't consider padding and striding.
 The implementation is just a basic implementation where it takes an image and a kernel as inputs.
 It then finds the windows from the image of the same size as kernels and then performs a convolution on it, which is just a multiplication and an addition of all the multiplied results.

-The current TODO list includes:
-- [x] Implement Python code to generate input stimulus
-- [ ] Add support for padding and stride
-- [ ] Develop a testbench to compare the outputs
-- [ ] Create and test a Neural Network Model based on it

 The direction of this repo has pivoted. ***This repo will now focus on development of an FFT-OVA based CNN hardware accelerator.*** [[1]](#1) [[2]](#2) [[3]](#3)

 ## Dataflow for Standard Convolution